ProlificsPanther/DockerPanther/README.md

 Step-5: Click  on Run button  and your Panther Container will create and start.
 It will appear  in the Container section.

 Step-7: Select the running container and select "OPEN IN BROWSER".
 Your Windows brower will open and TomCat Apaches Dashboard will appear.Append "/PantherDemo/PantherDemo/login" in the URL.
 Panther Web has not servered  up  your sample Panther  login screen.

-Step-8: To execute the Panther Editor Set the license file using command `export LM_LICENSE_FILE=/Apps/ProlificsContainer/prlstdwb553.07/licenses/license.dat`
+Step-8: To execute the Panther Editor , select the running container and select "CLI".
+Execute the command "prodev".
+If you have trouble  with the Panther license file, you have  set the license file  in the env using command `export LM_LICENSE_FILE=/Apps/ProlificsContainer/prlstdwb553.07/licenses/license.dat`  NOTE: Do not alter the location of the license file.
+Once prodev opens you may open the login screen located in screens.lib

-Step-9: To run prodev enter command> prodev on CLI terminal and to run prorun with sample app by enter the command>prorun mgmt(Name of panther screen).

 ### Panther Character mode

+**Prerequisites:** Docker engine on your RedHat server

 Step-1: `docker pull prolificspanther/docker-panther-trial`

 Step-2: `docker run --name=panther -v <path of license folder on host  machine>:/Apps/ProlificsContainer/prlstdwb553.07/licenses -p8080:8080 -d prolificspanther/docker-panther-trial`